-- listening to music
+- listening to music or visiting the garden;

-- chatting and/or reminiscing
+- chatting and reminiscing;

 - watching TV together or looking at photo albums;

 - walking together or speaking another language together.

-- Continued interaction with the wider Italian community;
+- continued interaction with the wider Italian community;